chenhaoy1/EnemyUnknown-Battlegrounds/docs/final.md

 We have 3 enemies(zombies), 2 pigs and 10 traps spawn randomly in a 40X40 flat ground.
 The agent has 5 actions (left, right, forward, backward, attack) and the agent should try to escape from zombies as far as possible to survive in the environment.
 It can also kill pigs to increase its health point and survival time in the world.

 ### Algorithm
 And our basic algorithm idea is from CS 175 classes.
 We decision to use Q-learning algorithm to solve the problem.
 The Q-learning algorithm's logic is quite similar to the pseudo code given below.
+The Q-learning algorithm will choose the action with the highest Q-value for each state.
+The Q-value is calculated based on our defined rewards resulting from a state.
+The constant α(alpha), γ(gamma), ε(epsilon), and n(backsteps) were used to trim the algorihm and improve the performance.
 <div align="center">
 <img src="Pseudocode.jpg" width="50%">
 <img src="Pseudocode1.jpg" width="50%">